Introduction

 Monitoring and assessment of teaching and learning shall fall into Gloucester House’s guidelines and be performed in conjunction with School Development Plan.

-Equal opportunities
+Equal Opportunities

 All pupils shall have access to a relevant curriculum that meets their needs whilst providing a breadth of experience.
 Materials should reflect the multi-cultural society in which we live.
 All resources used will be free from race and gender stereotypes.

-Protected characteristics from the Equality Act
+Protected Characteristics from the Equality Act:

 We celebrate diversity and through PHSCE we think about discrimination in all its forms.
 For the purposes of this policy, discrimination means treating people less favourably than others on the grounds of their age, sex, marital status, sexual orientation, gender reassignment, race, ethnic origin, disability, religion or religious beliefs, whether this be direct or indirect by applying a provision, criterion or practice, which disadvantages such persons.